10 Great Startup Ideas For 2021

-Whatever the reason, taking the plunge to launching a startup is hard and a bit scary.
-The best way to ensure that the decision is a good one is to take some proven steps to ensure you launch you on the right track.
+Whatever the reason, taking the plunge to launching a startup can be hard and a bit scary.
+The best way to ensure that the decision is a good one is to take some proven steps to ensure you start up on the right track.
 What kind of steps, you ask?

-Things like…look at the groups you are a part of (photography, pets, students, new parents, tennis, fitness, or social justice issues like bullying, mental health, BLM) and see if any of the members of those groups have unsolved problems or problems that have suboptimal solutions.
-Then Interview members who can help you identify something that is not only an unmet need, but equally importantly, something that people would pay money to have resolved.
+Look at the groups you are a part of, the things you are interested in (ie: photography, pets, students, new parents, tennis, fitness, or social justice issues like bullying, mental health, BLM) to see if people in those groups have unsolved problems relating to that group.
+Then interview members who can help you identify something that is not only an unmet need, but equally importantly, something that people would pay money to have resolved.

 This is a great way to see if there is an obvious business idea that you can capitalize on.
-The idea has to be delightful (customers will pay for it), usable (your customers can actually utilize it), valuable and feasible (you can actually build it).
-Research also shows that your idea has to be 10x better, faster, cheaper, smaller etc than what currently exists for your customers to want to buy yours over the next best option.
+The idea has to be noteworthy (customers will pay for it), usable (customers can actually utilize it), valuable and feasible (you can create it).
+Research also shows that your idea has to be 10x better than what currently exists.
+This helps ensure your customers will buy yours over the next best option.

-What kinds of startup ideas are on our list for 2020?
-In the current COVID environment, there are a fair number of online options that can let you run a side hustle or start to build something that can be your primary source of income.
+What kinds of startup ideas are on our list for 2021?
+In the current environment, there are a fair number of online options that can let you run a side hustle or start to build something that can be your primary source of income.

-- Shopify has taken some of the hassle and risk out of selling or reselling products because it offers everything from the ability to create a website and use their shopping cart solution to sell, ship, and manage your products to management of payments, marketing, shipping and customer engagement.
-Instead of having to pay for each of these components individually, you take all the risk out if it because their tried and true solutions are available on a subscription basis.
-It’s an actual online store that is yours, unlike Etsy, which is also good, but which is more of a marketplace where you sell alongside other online sellers.
+- Shopify (and similar platforms) has taken some of the challenges out of selling or reselling products because it offers everything the ability to create a website and use their shopping cart solution to sell, ship, and manage products.
+It also manages payments, marketing, shipping and customer engagement.
+Instead of having to pay for each of these components individually, you take all the risk away because their proven solutions are available on a subscription basis.
+It’s an online store that is yours, unlike Etsy, which is also good, but which is more of a marketplace where you sell alongside other online sellers.
 If your research indicated that there was a product that would provide solutions to unmet needs, this is a great way to start to sell it.

 - Have you travelled to other places where they have products that are not yet in your country/city?
 Some of the best new business opportunities come from finding something elsewhere and either developing a competitive offering or licencing the original for your country or region.
 Talk to friends in other countries and ask about the favourite new thing they’ve bought or discovered recently.
 Would there be a market for it at home?